-In our opinion the Fund's financial statements present fairly, in all material respects, the financial position of the GCC Diversified Trade Fund (the "Fund") managed by (Ashmore Investments Saudi Arabia)(the "Fund Manager") as at 31 December 2023, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRSs) that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by Saudi Organization for Chartered and Professional Accountants (SOCPA).
+In our opinion, the financial statements present fairly, in all material respects, the financial position of Ashmore GCC Diversified Trade Fund ("the Fund"), being managed by Ashmore Investment Saudi Arabia (the "Fund Manager"), as at 31 December 2024, and its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards that are endorsed in the Kingdom of Saudi Arabia and other standards and pronouncements issued by Saudi Organization for Chartered and Professional Accountants (SOCPA).

-We have audited the financial statements of the Fund, which comprise of the following:
+We have audited the financial statements of the fund, which comprise of the following:

-- The statement of financial position as at 31 December 2023; - The statement of comprehensive income for the year ended 31 December 2023; - The statement of changes in net assets (Equity) attributable to the unit holder for the year ended 31 December 2023; - The statement of cash flows for the year ended 31 December 2023, and; - The notes to the financial statements, comprising material accounting policies and other explanatory information.
+- The statement of financial position as at 31 December 2024; - The statement of comprehensive income for the year then ended; - The statement of changes in net assets attributable to the unitholders for the year then ended; - The statement of cash flows for the year then ended, and; - The notes to the financial statements, comprising material accounting policies.